MyTooliT/Protocol/Protocol.md

 ### Startup an Backup Strategy

 This is currently not implemented.
-CAN transmits at 1 MBit gross and Bluetooth transmits the payload at 1Mbit net.
+CAN transmits at 1 MBit gross (gross bitrate: bitrate including physical protocol overhead) and Bluetooth transmits the payload at 1Mbit net (net bitrate: bitrate excluding physical protocol overhead).
 Note, that Bluetooth is a CSMA/CD protocol that will cause jitter without taking any other actions.
 Collisions also reduce the total bandwidth.

 ### Transmission Speed